Bedaquiline

 Bedaquiline was approved for medical use in the United States in 2012.
 It is on the World Health Organization's List of Essential Medicines.
-The cost for six months is approximately US$900 in low-income countries, US$3,000 in middle-income countries, and US$30,000 in high-income countries.

-The public sector invested US$455–747 million in developing bedaquiline.
-This is thought to be 1.6× to 5.1× what the owner, Janssen Biotech, invested (estimated at US$90–240 million).
-If capitalized and risk-adjusted, these costs become US$647–1,201 million and US$292–772 million, respectively.

 Medical uses

-Its use was approved in December 2012 by the U.S. Food and Drug Administration (FDA) for use in tuberculosis (TB) treatment, as part of a Fast-Track accelerated approval, for use only in cases of multidrug-resistant tuberculosis, and the more resistant extensively drug resistant tuberculosis.
+Its use was approved in December 2012 by the US Food and Drug Administration (FDA) for use in tuberculosis (TB) treatment, as part of a fast-track accelerated approval, for use only in cases of multidrug-resistant tuberculosis, and the more resistant extensively drug resistant tuberculosis.